kateue/route-navigator/README.md

 ---

-## What's Next

-- Offline tile caching for routes without data coverage
-- Route re-entry guidance when off route
-- Elevation profile from GPX altitude data
-- Multi-stop ETA based on current speed
-- Share link with embedded route via URL parameter

----

 ## About

-Built by [Kate Ueda](https://kateue.github.io/portfolio) — full-stack developer focused on AI strategy and bridging real-world problems with practical software.
+Built by [Kate Ueda](https://kateue.github.io/portfolio) — full-stack developer focused on AI strategy.

 This project came from a specific, real frustration: planning a bike route in Google My Maps and having no way to follow it live.
-RouteNav is the prototype that shouldn't have needed to exist — but does.
+RouteNav is the prototype that shouldn't have needed to exist, but does...